Chart Color Schemes

 The latest Census data sees Gunnedah placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Gunnedah, as per the 2016 Census, had a cultural diversity index below the national average.
-It was reported that 88.7% of its population were Australian citizens, with 93.8% born in Australia and 95.9% speaking English only at home.
-Christianity was found to be the predominant religion, with 62.7% of people identifying as such, compared to 63.6% across Rest of NSW.
+Gunnedah, as per the Australian Bureau of Statistics Census data from June 2016, had a population with 88.7% being Australian citizens, 93.8% born in Australia, and 95.9% speaking English only at home.
+Christianity was the predominant religion, comprising 62.7% of Gunnedah's population, compared to 63.6% across the Rest of NSW.
+The top three ancestry groups were Australian (33.9%), English (28.5%), and Australian Aboriginal (11.7%).

 Frequently Asked Questions - Diversity